 Next we visited the Taos Pueblo, where we met Mary and Esther Winters, and designer and contestant on Season 11 of Project Runway, Patricia Michaels at the “Cafe Adobe.”
 They told us about how they had acquired the building from their great aunt.
 The Taos Pueblo has been inhabited for over 1000 years now, and is considered to be the oldest continuously inhabited community in the USA.
 While they cooked us up a variety of lunch options to share with us, including the “Hunter’s Wrap,” made with fabulous green chile, we sat on the patio and chat with local tribal officials including Pat Romero.

-They shared with us a little bit about their programs to educate the public, and/or incoming teachers to the area about Pueblo kids, and how they might be a little bit different from the children they are used to in the classroom.
-He told us a story about one teacher who came to him and said, “I can’t understand why this child won’t look at me when I talk to him!”
+They shared with us a little bit about their programs to educate the public, and/or incoming teachers to the area about Pueblo kids.
+“I can’t understand why this child won’t look at me when I talk to him!”
+A teacher explained to him once.
 He explained that that is just the way of the people, and that she should not be insulted.
-It quickly became apparent to me how important education about the culture of the Pueblo people is, and how much people don’t understand or don’t care to understand about their differences.
-Their land and ancestors existed in North America long before the Europeans came.
+Their land, ancestors and culture existed in North America long before the Europeans came.

 They told us jokes, and poked a bit of fun at my quesedilla lunch,